 MONITORING THERAPY

 When a patient undergoes a new therapy, it is important to learn quickly whether or not the patient is responding to the treatment.
 If the patient is not responding, the oncologist can prescribe a different treatment, so the patient doesn’t lose precious time.
 Imaging is typically used to determine disease progression, but imaging requires the tumor to grow bigger to be detected.
-LifeTracDx® can predict treatment response in 30 days.
+Data shows the possibility to provide information of treatment response in 30 days.

 A baseline blood sample is taken before therapy.
 A second blood sample is taken about 30 days after the therapy.
 The response to therapy is determined by comparing the results of the two samples: